itaitzruia4/ApproxML/README.md

 # ApproxML
-Code for the paper Fitness Approximation through Machine Learning.
+Code for the paper Fitness Approximation through Machine Learning with Dynamic Adaptation to the Evolutionary State.